 How to Improve Interoception

 The good news is we can improve interoception awareness.
-Many therapies have processes and exercises for building these skills.
+Consequently, many therapies have processes and exercises for building mindfulness skills that improve our ability to reconnect with feeling without getting overwhelmed.

 Morin, Amanda (2019) Interoception and sensory processing issues: What you need to know.
 Understood.
 Published 8-5-2019.
 Accessed 3-5-2022.